-Our goal is to provide our users with the right tools to handle such situations.
+When using an unstable network connection, an application must maintain a normal behavior when it is disconnected.
+Our goal is to provide the right toolkit to handle such situations.

-There are two ways to handle a network disconnection:
+There are two ways to handle a network disconnect:

-- Reconnect automatically to Kuzzle when possible, and enter offline mode in the meantime.
+- Automatically reconnect to Kuzzle when possible, and enter offline mode in the meantime.
 This is the default behavior.

-Offline mode simply refers to the time between a
+Offline mode refers to the time between a

 disconnected and a